digitalrebar/provision/doc/quickstart.rst

 A Subnet defines a network boundary that the DRP Endpoint will answer DHCP queries for.
 In this quickstart, we assume you will use the local network interface as a subnet definition, and that your Machines are all booted from the local subnet (layer 2 boundary).
 More advanced usage is certainly possible (including use of external DHCP servers, using DRP Endpoint as a DHCP Proxy, etc.).
 A Subnet specification includes all of the necessary DHCP boot options to correctly PXE boot a Machine.

 To create a Subnet from command line we must create a JSON blob that contains the Subnet and DHCP definitions.
 Below is a sample you can use.
-Please insure you modify the network parameters accordingly.  ``NextServer`` should be set to the DRP Endpoint IP Address (NOT the DNS hostname).
-Insure you change the network parameters according to your environment.
+Please ensure you modify the network parameters accordingly.  ``NextServer`` should be set to the DRP Endpoint IP Address (NOT the DNS hostname).
+Ensure you change the network parameters according to your environment.

   ::